versa-development/documentation/docs/home.md

 # Home

 We build powerful software solutions for game servers.
 Our current focus is on enhancing the FiveM experience, with plans to expand into other gaming platforms in the near future.
-Here you’ll find everything you need to integrate, configure, and get the most out of our tools.
+This is your hub for integrating, configuring, and unlocking the full power of our tools.

 ## 📚 Product Documentation
 - [Versa Panel](./panel/intro)